icure/icure-kotlin-sdk/docs/EntitytemplateApi.md

 <a name="findAllEntityTemplates"></a>
 # **findAllEntityTemplates**
-> kotlin.Array&lt;EntityTemplateDto&gt; findAllEntityTemplates(type, searchString, includeEntities)
+> kotlin.collections.List&lt;EntityTemplate&gt; findAllEntityTemplates(type, searchString, includeEntities)

 Finding entityTemplates by entityTemplate, type and version with pagination.